-- When the Copy SQL from main window to query tool? switch is set to True, the CREATE sql of the selected object will be copied to query tool when query tool will open. - When the Prompt to save unsaved data changes? switch is set to True, the editor will prompt the user to saved unsaved data when exiting the data editor. - When the Prompt to save unsaved query changes? switch is set to True, the editor will prompt the user to saved unsaved query modifications when exiting the Query Tool. - When the Prompt to commit/rollback active transactions? switch is set to True, the editor will prompt the user to commit or rollback changes when exiting the Query Tool while the current transaction is not committed. - When the Sort View Data results by primary key columns?
+- When the Copy SQL from main window to query tool? switch is set to True, the CREATE sql of the selected object will be copied to query tool when query tool will open. - When the Prompt to save unsaved data changes? switch is set to True, the editor will prompt the user to saved unsaved data when exiting the data editor. - When the Open the file in a new tab? switch is set to True, the editor will open the new file in new tab of the Query Tool. - When the Prompt to save unsaved query changes? switch is set to True, the editor will prompt the user to saved unsaved query modifications when exiting the Query Tool. - When the Prompt to commit/rollback active transactions? switch is set to True, the editor will prompt the user to commit or rollback changes when exiting the Query Tool while the current transaction is not committed. - When the Sort View Data results by primary key columns?
 If set to True, data returned when using the View/Edit Data All Rows option will be sorted by the Primary Key columns by default.
 When using the First/Last 100 Rows options, data is always sorted. - When the Show View/Edit Data Promotion Warning? switch is set to True View/Edit Data tool will show promote to Query tool confirm dialog on query edit. - When the Underline query at cursor? switch is set to True, query tool will parse and underline the query at the cursor position. - When the Underlined query execute warning? switch is set to True, query tool will warn upon clicking the Execute Query button in the query tool.
 The warning will appear only if Underline query at cursor? is set to False.